 To find your Career Coach or Internship Specialist, select the Career Community for the College or School associated with your major.
 (If you don’t know which College or School to select, you can find it in the UNT Degree Programs list.)
-Once you access your Career Community, scroll down and your Career Coach and Internship Specialist will be listed in the right-hand column.
-Click the green button to access their contact information.
+In the Career Community, scroll down to Schedule an Appointment where you can access your Career Coach and Internship Specialist.

 If you don’t have time for a Career Center appointment, then Quick Chats are for you.
 Hours are: Monday, Wednesday, and Friday, 10:00AM to Noon; Tuesday and Thursday, 1:00 to 3:00PM.
 To speak with a Career Ambassador by phone or Zoom during Quick Chat times, use Navigate.
 For an in-person meeting during Quick Chat times, come to Sage Hall, Suite 202.
 Services provided during Quick Chats include resume writing and edits, cover letter drafting and edits, interview help, Zoom tech checks, LinkedIn headshots and more.